-In this guide, we cover the types of gas that a flex fuel vehicle can use.
-We also look at the benefits and disadvantages of having a flex fuel vehicle.
+In this guide, I cover the types of gas that a flex fuel vehicle can use.
+I also look at the benefits and disadvantages of having a flex fuel vehicle.

 What Happens if You Use Regular Gas in a Flex Fuel Vehicle?

 Regular gasoline can be used in your flex fuel vehicle.
 The flex fuel engine is created to run on gasoline plus other types of fuel.
 Gas that’s blended with methanol or ethanol can be used.
 With any fuel used, it will be put in the same tank, as there’s only one.

 You don’t want to put diesel fuel in the FFV tank.
 Additionally, you should never use leaded gasoline, which isn’t readily available these days.
 With the flex fuel designation, you want to stick to either regular unleaded gasoline or E85 gas.

 Flex Fuel Meaning